April 29, 2025

 Closing credits for the Star Wars III movie.
 Source:

 Film credits are a big deal in the world of TV and cinema.
-Production team members rely on them to get the word out about their contributions, particularly if they work behind the scenes.
+Production team members rely on them to get recognition for their contributions, particularly if they work behind the scenes.
+For many industry professionals, these credits serve as their resume and proof of experience for future job opportunities.

 Cast credits might also reveal the identity of a character actor who disappeared into their role, or that one actor whose name was on the tip of your tongue the whole movie.
 Writing and design credits call attention to the team members whose creative visions shaped the production.

-Professional unions and guilds, such as SAG/AFTRA and the Writers Guild of America, may stipulate specific billing orders within a film credits template.
+Professional unions and guilds, such as SAG/AFTRA and the Writers Guild of America, stipulate specific billing orders within a film credits template.
 They do this to advance the careers of their union and guild members.
+For example, the WGA has specific requirements for how screenwriters must be credited based on their contribution level.

 Some film companies specifically hire a production credits editor to ensure that credits appear correctly and no angry letters arrive from Hollywood law firms.